Anandhajothi07/Agrosphere/README.md

-# AgriTech Projects Repository
+# AgroSphere

-Welcome to the **AgriTech Projects Repository**!
+Welcome to the **Agrosphere Projects Repository**!
 This repository serves as a comprehensive hub for our innovative agricultural automation projects, aiming to revolutionize farming practices with cutting-edge technology.
 Below are the highlights of our projects:

 ---